What Does it Mean to Study History?

 History majors that enter the political arena often enjoy significant advantages against competitors who lack the insight into world events and the ability to communicate ideas effectively.
 Many politicians with history degrees can develop innovative new policies and strategies by emulating some of the world's most admired leaders.
 They can identify potential trouble more easily by matching up other legislators' ideas with historical precedent.
 Most importantly, they can approach their positions with the long view of history on their side.
 By envisioning positive results, they can effectively break down their goals into actionable steps that appeal to voters.

 History majors can use their understanding of cultural cycles to predict market swings.
-By timing sales and promotions to match larger trends, sales analysts help their firm maximize profits during boom times and preserve revenues during lean periods.
-By applying their research skills to the study of short-term and medium-term sales, history majors working as sales analysts can recommend strategy shifts that help their employers compete more effectively in the open market.
+By timing sales and promotions to match larger trends, sales analysts help their firm to maximize profits during boom times and preserve revenues during lean periods.
+By applying their research skills to the study of short-term and medium-term sales, history majors working as sales analysts can suggest strategy shifts to help their employers compete more effectively in the open market.

-The proliferation of cable and satellite television networks in the past few decades has created an intense demand for fresh, yet inexpensive, productions.
 Many historians have jumped at the opportunity to tell stories about their favorite eras on networks like The History Channel or The Discovery Channel.
-As filmmaker Ken Burns reignited America's love for historical documentaries, many history majors use film and television to tell new stories from past eras.
-Using compelling storytelling techniques, historians can build powerful dramas from actual events more quickly and efficiently than Hollywood studios can churn out television shows and blockbusters.
+Other history majors have used film and television to tell new stories about past eras.

 Skills of Successful History-Related Professionals

-Whether you strive to become a historian or an educator specializing in history, there are a few personal and professional characteristics that help foster success:
+Whether it is your goal to be a historian or an educator specializing in history, there are a few personal and professional characteristics that help foster success:

 - Understanding of history and development as it applies to nations and groups of people.
 History majors don't just study world events for the sake of trivia.
 By truly understanding the causes and effects of major shifts in politics and culture, historians can help us prevent future catastrophes by preventing us from repeating past mistakes.
 Revealing cyclical patterns in history can help politicians and economists understand the ebb and flow of power and trade, while assuring citizens of the world that life goes on through even the darkest hours.

 - Efficiency in oral and written presentation skills.
 Historians must tell the stories of people who cannot speak for themselves.
 Therefore, the best historians develop powerful storytelling skills that allow them to relate history to a variety of audiences.
 Historians working in primarily academic fields must be able to present papers and presentations under the scrutiny of their peers.
-Corporate historians must prepare reports for company officials that provide insight for future decisions.
-Authors and journalists use language to make history come alive on the printed page or on the big screen.
+Corporate historians create informational reports for company officials; authors and journalists use language to make history come alive on the printed page or on the big screen.

 - Detailed research skills.
-Historians must understand how to dig deep for facts that their predecessors may have overlooked.
+Historians must learn how to dig deep for facts that their predecessors may have overlooked.
 With advances in technology, historians enjoy unprecedented access to previously unavailable texts and artifacts that shed new light on ancient cultures.
-Modern historians, on the other hand, must wade through today's abundance of data to glean the most compelling threads of current events.
-All historians learn the benefits of triangulation, a technique that helps researchers verify facts by identifying multiple, unconnected sources of information.
+On the other hand, that means they must wade through an overabundance of data to glean the most compelling threads.

 - Proficient interview skills and techniques.
 To tell stories of human events, historians must develop powerful abilities to ask questions that bring new information to light without influencing interview subjects.
 By probing interviewees correctly, historians can uncover compelling new pieces of data that can radically alter our understanding of past actions.
 Historians with direct access to major historical figures may spend their entire careers chronicling decisions and policies for the benefit of future generations.
 Specialists in ancient cultures use the same interviewing techniques to question their predecessors and peers, to refine and improve the stories we tell to our children and their children.

 - Proper and accurate record keeping skills.
 Even minor errors in recording interview data or research findings can warp our perception of events.
-History majors learn traditions and techniques that assure an accurate depiction of the past.
+History majors learn traditions and techniques that help them record an accurate depiction of the past.
 Stringent peer review programs combined with an eager fact-checking culture prevent historians from making unethical or inaccurate claims to support controversial views or policy decisions.

 - Critical thinking skills.
 Besides cataloging the people and the events of the past, history majors learn how to see hidden patterns in time that can profoundly influence our future.
 To the layperson, it might seem that many of the world's stories have already been told.
 History majors develop the ability to look at tired tales in fresh new ways, so they can show us the relevance of past events to our current lives.